 One of the most iconic living quarters in the history of mankind, the yurt is most closely associated with the nomadic peoples of central Asia.
 Herodotus, the father of history himself, was the first to describe yurts in the written word.
 According to him, yurts were the primary domiciles of the Scythians, who rode horses and lived in a nomadic fashion near the Black Sea from 600 B.C. to A.D.
 300.

 Nomadic Mongolian families called their homes “gers.”
 Their dwellings were made up of same-sized orange mesh-like walls that curved around the center of the tent.
-Each yurt had 3-5 walls and between 15-30 square meters in floor space.
+Each yurt had three to five walls and between 15 and 30 square meters in floor space.
 Two posts were erected at the center and held a circle of wood that provided a ridge around the top of the yurts.
 Wooden slats formed the ceiling and connected to the central posts, which were intricately detailed and decorated.

 The material of each yurt could be updated or changed depending on the season or temperatures.
-A layer of felt would be commonly used to increase insulation and each family typically had several layers varying in thickness.
+A layer of felt was commonly used to increase insulation, and each family typically had several layers varying in thickness.
 When temperatures dropped or precipitation fell, the yurts would be covered with a layer of white cotton cloth that was sometimes decorated.
-This would absorb moisture and keep the inhabitants dry.
+This cloth would absorb moisture and keep the inhabitants dry.